Quench and Culligan are united under one name. Learn more

 Bottled water vs. dispensers

 Bottled water is readily available, but it’s not always the best option, especially in a business environment.
-Many companies struggle to find extra shelf space, making long-term water storage difficult.
+Many companies struggle to find extra shelf space for plastic bottles, making long-term water storage difficult.
 Even if you have plenty of room, high temperatures can affect bottled water quality, increasing the risk of PFAS exposure.
 Drinking from warm bottles is a risky practice that businesses can avoid by switching to bottleless water coolers.

 For workplaces that want to offer both still and sparkling options, consider installing a sparkling water dispenser, such as the 533 Touchless Sparkling Water Dispenser.
 These systems allow you to meet employee preferences while keeping your operations efficient and environmentally friendly.

-Storing water long term: How to store in the office
+Storing water long term: How to store it in the office

-As noted previously, you should keep water away from direct sunlight and harmful chemicals.
+When storing water in the office, you should keep it away from direct sunlight and harmful chemicals and rotate it frequently.
 If you plan to store water for several months, write “Drinking Water” on each container.
 Add the date to the container to make it easy to determine which containers need to be discarded after 6 months.
 Finally, store water in a cool, dry place to prevent leaching and preserve the taste.

 It’s also helpful to follow these tips: